Like all things in life, booth design mistakes too can also happen at times.

 Avoid the same by ensuring that your booth and nearby areas are well-lit with bright colors that will give the space a positive look and uplift the visitors’ mood.

 There are many trade show booth designs with great lighting arrangements.
-Additionally, you can leverage technology in the form of virtual walls or interactive floors, to brighten your booth’s look and make it appealing to the visitors.
+Additionally, you can leverage technology in the form of virtual walls or interactive floors, to brighten your booth’s look and make it appealing to visitors.

 If your graphics are too small, then no one is going to read them or see them clearly from a distance.
 Besides, people are not likely to stand for long to read whole paragraphs.

 Avoid these stand design errors by keeping the words in your graphics and signs short, and clear to the point.
-Additionally, also avoid cluttering the backdrop with extra pictures or designs.
+Additionally, avoid cluttering the backdrop with extra pictures or designs.

 Making too strong a pitch to catch the attention of the visitors is a cardinal sin.
 Instead, the presentation must be to the point and brief in a powerful way that captivates the audience without putting them off.